-The Sohu Group holds its cash and bank deposits at Chinese financial institutions that are among the largest and most respected in the PRC and at international financial institutions with high ratings from internationally-recognized rating agencies.
-The Company's management chooses these institutions because of their reputations and track records for stability, and their known large cash reserves, and management periodically reviews these institutions' reputations, track records, and reported reserves.
+The Sohu Group holds its cash and bank deposits at Chinese financial institutions that are among the largest and most respected in the PRC and at international financial institutions with high ratings from internationallyrecognized rating agencies.
+The management chooses these institutions because of their reputations and track records for stability, and their known large cash reserves, and management periodically reviews these institutions' reputations, track records, and reported reserves.

 Management expects that any additional institutions that the Sohu Group uses for its cash and bank deposits will be chosen with similar criteria for soundness.
 As a further means of managing its credit risk, the Sohu Group holds its cash and bank deposits in a number of different financial institutions.
-As of December 31, 2012 and 2011, the Sohu Group held its cash and bank deposits in different financial institutions and held no more than approximately 28% and 21% of its total cash at any single institution.
+As of December 31, 2013 and 2012, the Sohu Group held its cash and bank deposits in different financial institutions and held no more than approximately 25% and 28% of its total cash at any single institution.